Krypton (comics): History

 Kryptonians made use of their advanced science to create a world where scientific inventions and research influenced much of daily life.
 Robots and computers were used for many tasks on Krypton, even for determining what career paths young Kryptonians would take as they grew up.
-Scientific and technological research were highly valued on Krypton, with the ruling body of Krypton named the "Science Council".
+Scientific and technological research were highly valued on Krypton, with the ruling body of Krypton named the Science Council.

-Several stories featured characters traveling back in time to visit Krypton before its destruction; one example is the 1960 story "Superman's Return to Krypton", in which Superman is swept back in time to Krypton some years before its destruction.
-Powerless, he spends some time on the planet, where he meets his future parents-to-be and falls in love with a Kryptonian actress named Lyla Lerrol.
-A Superman "imaginary story" entitled "What If Krypton Had Not Exploded?" (reprinted in the trade paperback The Greatest Superman Stories Ever Told) gave more insight into Krypton's society.
+Several stories featured characters traveling back in time to visit Krypton before its destruction; one example is the 1960 story "Superman's Return to Krypton", in which Superman is swept back in time to Krypton years before its destruction.
+Powerless, he spends some time on the planet, where he meets his future parents-to-be and falls in love with Kryptonian actress Lyla Lerrol.
+A Superman "imaginary story" entitled "What If Krypton Had Not Exploded?" gave more insight into Krypton's society.
 This era also established that the Guardians of the Universe, the administrators of the Green Lantern Corps, were aware of Krypton's pending destruction and assigned Green Lantern Tomar-Re to avert it, but he was unsuccessful due to being blinded by a solar flare.